“No,” Jude groaned, staring furiously at his email app. “No, no, noo!”

 Gary was looking up at him in wonder, his eyes dark with ferocious desire.
 “Was your tongue like that before?” he whispered.

 Martin didn’t say anything.
-Both of them glanced down at the bone figurine in Martin’s waistband.
+Both of them glanced down at the boned figurine in Martin’s waistband.
 Their eyes met.
 This is only the beginning, Martin thought, though he wasn’t sure the words had come from him.

 He looked around.
 “Where’s Jude?” he asked suddenly.
 He helped Gary to his feet.
 The brawny, perfectly proportioned quarterback loomed over him, considerably taller and a bit larger than he’d been, and yet… exactly the size he should be.